BenjMy/pyCATHY_plant/examples/README.md

 - On the basis of these data, we considered precipitation negligible.

-# G. Manoli Busato example description
+# G. Manoli example description

 **The exemple is thourougly described in G. Manoli PhD thesis manuscript: Contribution to modeling of soil-plant-atmosphere interactions and coupled hydro-geophysical data assimilation (2013).** and accessible at: https://hdl.handle.net/11577/3423556